blockmason/link-workshop/activity3/activity3.md

     });
 },
 ```
-### Issue the Loan
+### Issue the loan
 Recall in Activity 1 we used `web3.eth.sendTransaction(...)`function to transfer ETH.
 We will do the same here.

 **Note:** Because will be using our local (i.e. unlocked) blockchain, and later MetaMask which holds our account private keys to sign transactions, we can use `web3.eth.sendTransaction(...)`.
-However, if we do not use MetaMask's injected web3 instance and we still want to transact over the Ethereum testnet or mainnet, we will need to build, sign and broadcast our transaction as we did in Activity 2.
+However, if we do not use MetaMask's injected web3 instance and we still want to transact over the Ethereum testnet or mainnet, we will need to build, sign and broadcast our transaction as described in Activity 2b.

-> Instead of using `.then(function(...))` to resolve our Promise and execute our callback as we did in `createLoan()`, we will use the `async/await` special syntax in JavaScript EC6 (https://javascript.info/async-await) to deal with Promises without creating long Promise chains:
+> Instead of using `.then(function(...))` to resolve our Promise and execute our callback as we did in `createLoan()`, we can also use the `async/await` special syntax in JavaScript EC6 (https://javascript.info/async-await) to retrieve an instance of our contract and our `loan` object.
+However, the `web3.eth.sendTransaction(...)` function, based on the MetaMask web3 instance, still uses callbacks.
+Note: this is just an example - use the approach to dealing with Promises that you are most comfortable with!
 ```
     issueLoan: async function() {
     const loanID = $('#issueLoan').val();